2Kelvin/gallery-html-css-js/Readme.md

 #Gallery

-A simple gallery built using plain HTML, CSS and JavaScript.
+A simple **responsive** gallery built using plain HTML, CSS and JavaScript.

 - One can click on a picture to view it in full size.